HackTheDeep/paint-the-ocean/README.md

 ## Technologies Used
 - Python 🐍
 - [OpenCV](https://opencv.org/)
+- VidStab
 - FFMPEG 🎥
+- Docker

 ## Cleaning Up the Images
 Our team was given a collection of images separated into 3 zipped files.
-Each file contained images of roughly two "unbroken" time spans and then "skipped in time" to a later sequence of images.

-In order to produce the clearest image stabilization, we collected contiguous image sequences into "batches."
+Each file contained approximately 300 drone images taken of dye releases along Florida beach coasts from December 2013.

+We received the images in order that they were captured, and wanted to stitch the together into a movie to observe the growth of the spill.
+In order to produce a clear, stable image, we batched images.

-We used the following command to generate a movie of images within each zipped archive to check how long each image batch was before it "skipped in time:"
+We used the following command to generate a movie of images within each zipped archive to check how long each image batch was before it skipped in time:

 ```
 ffmpeg -r 30 -f image2 -s 1000x750 -i SCOPE\ rip\ dye\ 12\ dec13_1/img-%04d.JPG -vcodec libx264 -crf 25 -pix_fmt yuv420p scope_rip_1.mp4